anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 Should a player suffer a debilitating injury during the game and cannot continue, and a team has no more eligible players on its bench, a team can use a player that was removed from the game to replace him.
 This replacement player must be the first player removed from the game, and if this player is unavailable the next player is used (and so on).
 If no reserve is present, the vacated spot in the lineup is skipped and all batters move up accordingly, with no penalty to the affected team.

-If a substantial case can be made that a team skipped a spot with the intent to gain a competitive advantage, the pending team may be subject to penalty, up to and including forfeit following a successful protest in accordance with League Policy.
+If a substantial case can be made that a team skipped a spot with the intent to gain a competitive advantage, the offending team may be subject to penalty, up to and including forfeit following a successful protest in accordance with League Policy.

 ## Collisions
 Collisions are prohibited, except for contact that results from a legal slide.
 The runner is responsible for sliding or otherwise avoiding contact.
 Fielders and runners must comply with Incorporated Rules governing interference, obstruction, and collisions at home plate.